CDCgov/prime-reportstream/prime-router/docs/proposals/lineage/README.md

 ### Rollout plan:

 1. Build out the new schema in parallel with the existing TASK, TASK_SOURCE tables.
+Keep the old table alive and feed data to both old and new for a period of time.
 2. Wire the REPORT_FILE and REPORT_LINEAGE tables first, then the ITEM and ITEM_LINEAGE.
 3. Code into the validation step a requirement for uniqueness of tracking Ids within each Received report.
 4. Migrate existing data to the new tables, and retire or modify the old ones.
+Migrate all at once, as a one-off, with a brief downtime.
+(Note:  I believe some of the data in the TASK_SOURCE table is not correct, so may only wwant to migrate correct data.)
+Right now there are only a few hundred rows of data to move.

 #### Queries